-But don’t fret, there is a way.
-There are several ways in fact.
+But don’t fret, there is another way.
+There are several other ways in fact.

 So, assuming you’ve gone through your pre-blog startup checklist, i.e. picked a niche you’re passionate about, have clear blogging goals set in place, etc. You should be good to go, right?

 How do you get people to follow your blog?

 How do you get someone to become a raving fan of your content and subscribe to your future blog updates?